-Arrive in Delhi at any time, there are no planned activities till the late afternoon, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
+Arrive in Delhi at any time.
+Opt to book an arrival transfer with G Adventures and be picked up by Women on Wheels, a Planeterra-supported project.
+This program provides safe and reliable transport for women travellers, while providing a dignified livelihood for local women from resource-poor communities.
+There are no planned activities till the late afternoon, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 At 14.00pm we will have a group meeting where you will meet your fellow group members (Check the notice board in hotel lobby to confirm time) to go over the details of your trip.
 This will be followed by a short orientation to Connaught Place by metro and a walk to India Gate.
 Check the notice board to see where the group meeting will be held.
 New Delhi, the capital of India is one of the most historic capitals in the world and three of its monuments- the Qutab Minar, Red Fort and Humayun's Tomb - have been declared World Heritage Sites.
 It offers a multitude of interesting places and attractions to the visitor, so much so that it becomes difficult to decide from where to begin exploring the city.
 In Old Delhi, there are attractions like mosques, forts, markets and other monuments depicting India's Muslim history.
 New Delhi, on the other hand, is a modern city designed by Edwin Lutyens and Herbert Baker.
 Tree covered wide streets with many roundabouts are notable in New Delhi.
 Home to many government buildings and embassies, as well as Rashtrapati Bhawan, the one-time imperial residence of the British viceroys; India Gate, a memorial raised in honor of the Indian soldiers martyred during the Afghan war.
 Further out in the southern suburbs you will discover more history including Humayun's Tomb, said to be the forerunner of the Taj Mahal at Agra; the Purana Quila, built by Humayun, with later-day modifications by Sher Shah Suri; Qutab Minar, built by Qutb-ud-din Aybak of the Slave Dynasty; and the incredible lotus-shaped Bahá'í House of Worship.
 There are a number of outstanding museums worth visiting including the Craft Museum, National Gallery and Birla House (Ghandi Smirti) and Indira Gandhi Memorial Museum.
 (Note many museums are closed on Monday).
 There are so many options for dining, from age-old eateries in the by lanes of the Old Walled City to glitzy, specialty restaurants in five-star hotels, Delhi is a movable feast.
 Restaurants and bars cater to all tastes and budgets.
 The best of Mughlai cuisine can be enjoyed at Karims, (both in Jama Masjid and Nizamuddin) where recipes, dating from the times o the Mughals have been the closely guarded secret of generations of chefs.
 The finest Frontier cuisine is available at the Bukhara, recently voted as the best Indian restaurant in the world!!
 And at the other end of the scale there are the many popular roadside eateries where kebabs, naan and rotis (Indian breads) and dosa (South Indian pancakes) are the order of the day.
 A delightful outlet offering a range of Indian cuisines are the food stalls at Dilli Haat.
 Here, the cuisine of different states is made available.
 Set in the midst of a spacious crafts bazaar these cafes are a very pleasant place to enjoy food.

 Leaving the chaos of the capital New Delhi, we travel by way of a private van to Jaipur, known as the Pink City (approx 6hrs).
 Jaipur was first painted terracotta pink by Maharajah Sawai Ram Singh in 1853, to celebrate the visit of Prince Albert.
 During our stay in Jaipur we visit the Amber Fort clinging to the surrounding hills.
 We walk up to the fort.
-We also visit the amazing City Palace with its fine collection of textiles and costumes as well as the Hawa Mahal or Palace of the Winds.
-This famous building is in fact only an elaborately carved facade built to enable the purdah ladies in the zenana to watch the goings-on in the street below without being seen.
+We also visit the amazing City Palace with its fine collection of textiles and costumes.
 There are so many things to do in Jaipur you will enjoy some free time.
 You may want to head out to the nearby village of Sanganer to see blue pottery, hand made paper or hand block printing.
-Or you may want to discover more of the wisdom and history of the Mughals by wandering around the Jantar Mantar, an observatory built in the 1700's.
+Or you may want to discover more of the wisdom and history of the rulers of Jaipur by wandering around the Jantar Mantar, an observatory built in the 1700's.
 Or you may just want to sip a cocktail in any of the luxuriously converted palaces, now operating as 5 star hotels.
 And of course a visit to a Bollywood film is a must and there is no better place than the spectacular Art deco film house - the Raj Mandir.
 Jaipur is one of the most important centers in the world for gems and jewelery and cutting of small diamonds and also a great place to buy block printed textiles, blue pottery and hand made paper.
 There are many shops selling these items and some wonderful markets in the Old City selling more traditional items such as mojari, Rajasthani slippers.
 If buying gems or jewelery please take caution as there have been several instances of scams where fake jewellery has been passed off as real.

 Today we travel by train from Agra to Jhansi before jumping in a tempo, a large type of auto rickshaw to the picturesque town of Orchha (approx 4 hrs).
 We spend two days enjoying the peaceful rural charm of this riverside town.
 Sitting on the banks of the Betwa River, Orchha is the perfect antidote to the chaos of India’s cities.
 Experience a piece of the ‘real’ India, one that will likely change your image of this diverse country.
 While here, opt to visit a local family for a cooking class and lunch.
 A typical, small Indian town, Orchha owes its popularity to an architectural heritage bequeathed it, by its history as the oldest and highest in rank of all the Bundela states.
 Orchha dates back to the 16th century when it was founded by the Bundela chief Rudra Pratap.
 In the early 17th century, Raja Jujhar Singh rebelled against the Mughal emperor Shah Jahan, whose armies devastated the state and occupied Orchha from 1635 to 1641.
 Orchha was the only Bundela state not subjugated by the Marathas in the 18th century.
 Hamir Singh, who ruled from 1848 to 1874, was elevated to Maharaja in 1865.
 Maharaja Pratap Singh (born 1854, died 1930), who succeeded to the throne in 1874, devoted himself entirely to the development of his state, himself designing most of the engineering and irrigation works executed during his reign.
 In 1901, the state had an area of over 2000 sq. mi, and population of over 300 000, warranted a 15-gun salute, and its Maharajas bore the hereditary title of First of the Princes of Bundelkhand, all hard to believe as you wander the sleepy town as it appears today.
 Eventually, Vir Singh, Pratap Singh's successor, merged his state with the Union of India on January 1, 1950.
 With our local guide, we explore some of the many temples and palaces spread along the river and surrounding countryside, including the town’s imposing 17th century fort, Chaturbhuj temple built on a vast platform of stone, and the numerous cenotaphs that dot the landscape.
 Remember to make time for the evening puja ceremony between 7pm and 8pm - at the Ram Raja Temple.
 We also visit Tarragram, a unique paper making plant, set up to assist tribal women from the area.
 All the paper is made from recycled clothing and wood pulp.
 Then you will have free time to hire a bicycle and head out into the countryside, a great opportunity to meet some locals.
 Or simply relax and stroll along the banks of the river.
 On the evening of Day 6 we return to Jhansi and take the overnight train to Varanasi (approx 13 hrs).